 It can, if you’re not drinking enough.

-But, mostly your body just pulls from you what it needs to supports the baby, and makes you miserable.
+But, mostly your body just pulls from you what it needs to supports the baby and makes you miserable.

 Things to watch for:

-- Baby movement — if baby is moving less while you’re sick, maybe call your doctor and just get seen to be sure.
+- Baby movement — if baby is moving less while you’re sick, call your doctor and just get seen to be sure.
 Do those kick counts!

 - Make sure you’re getting enough hydration, so blood flow stays good to the baby (and to you).